Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/TestPlan.md

 System testing will be performed by Zachary Kleiman.
 This involves testing the entire system to ensure that it meets the specified requirements.
 This includes functional testing to verify that the system does what it's supposed to do, as well as non-functional testing to check performance, usability, security, etc.

 ### Regression Testing
 Regression testing will be performed after each major update to ensure that existing functionality has not been broken.
-This will be done by Zachary, using automated testing tools where possible to rerun all previous tests.
+This will be done by Zachary, using manual tests.

-All testing activities will be tracked using a test management tool, which will allow us to track which tests have been run, their results, and any bugs that have been found.
-This will ensure that all necessary testing is performed and that any issues are addressed promptly.

 ### 1.2 Test Selection